AlessioCalvagno/conway-game-of-life/README.md

 1. Launch it either with ```java -cp  target/classes it.conway.App``` or ```java -jar target/life-1.0.jar```

 Feel free to report issues, contrtibutions are welcomed 😌

+This project is licensed under the terms of the Apache-2.0 license.